jimisor/isor.co.uk/log.md

 ## 2025

+- Implemented new features into an existing rest api.
+Database backed crud as well as integration with external rest apis.

 - Configuration and deployment of Azure Webjobs.

 - Admin of Google Play and iOs App Store applications.
 Account verification.
 Upgrade of SDKs.